top of page

 The supply of renewable electricity, green hydrogen and oxygen provide the foundation for the development of spin-off industries and companies.

-Ballance Agri-Nutrients plant is a major employer in South Taranaki supporting hundreds of local contractors.
 The project represents a pathway to retain highly skilled technical jobs in the region required to support Aotearoa's broader decarbonisation.

 E tū Letter of Support